micropython/micropython/docs/library/machine.rst

    Gates the clock to the CPU, useful to reduce power consumption at any time during short or long periods.
-Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occuring at regular intervals on the order of millisecond).
+Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occurring at regular intervals on the order of millisecond).

 .. function:: sleep()